tinythings/logjet/doc/configuration.md

 ## Notes

 - sizes are interpreted as KiB
+- `buffer.keep` means: keep the first `N` messages in a permanent front jar, then rotate only the later FIFO tail
+- set either `buffer.size` or `buffer.messages`, never both
+- `buffer.size` limits the rotating in-memory tail by bytes
+- `buffer.messages` limits the rotating in-memory tail by message count
 - `file.*` settings are ignored unless `output: file`
 - `buffer.*` settings are ignored unless `output: buffer`
 - `file.path` is treated as a directory, not a full file path
+- file mode always keeps everything and only rotates to a new append-only file when `file.size` is exceeded